peterdieleman/papermod/content/posts/linux/battery-saving.md

     hidden: false # only hide on current single page

 ---
-## Background

 Developers like to work on Linux, and often install it on their laptops.
 Either as a standalone system or alongside Windows in a dual boot setup.
+However,
-However, default Linux installations typically do a worse job than Windows when it comes to conserving battery power.
+default Linux installations typically do a worse job than Windows when it comes to conserving battery power.
 This is despite us thinking of Linux as having less 'bloat' and having an overall smaller footprint.